 This method lets you deduct a percentage of your real vehicle costs — gas receipts, oil change receipts, insurance bills, repair costs, and depreciation.
 You calculate what percentage of your total driving was for business, then apply that percentage to all your actual expenses.

-This method can produce a bigger deduction if you drive a newer or more expensive vehicle, or if your actual costs run high.
-But it requires keeping every fuel receipt, every repair bill, and every insurance statement for the whole year.
+For example, if you drove 10,000 miles total last year and 3,000 were for mystery shopping, your business use percentage is 30%.
+You’d deduct 30% of every qualifying vehicle expense.
+This can produce a bigger deduction for newer or more expensive vehicles, but it requires keeping every fuel receipt, every repair bill, and every insurance statement for the whole year.
 Most mystery shoppers find the standard mileage rate easier and just as effective.

-Important rule: If you use the standard mileage rate in your first year of using a vehicle for business, you can switch to actual expenses in later years.
+If you use the standard mileage rate in your first year of using a vehicle for business, you can switch to actual expenses in later years.
 But if you use actual expenses first, you can’t switch to standard mileage for that vehicle later.
 Start with standard mileage unless a tax professional recommends otherwise.

 How to Track Your Mystery Shopping Mileage